 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-The Biblical story of creation tells us that God created humanity from the elements of the earth.
-In Adam’s body, he is completely one with nature:
+In the Bible’s story of creation, God created humanity from the very elements of the Earth – which means that in Adam’s body, he is completely one with nature.
+Genesis 1:7 says:

-Read literally, this simply tells us that God gave Adam CPR.
-Reading the passage another way, we consider that breath symbolizes the inner life of the spirit.
-This story tells us that something of the spirit of God lives within us all.
-In this symbolic sense, every human being truly is created in the image of God, for God is Spirit.
-Baha’u’llah taught that the purpose of this life is developing that spirit.
+Metaphorically, this Biblical origin story tells us that something of the spirit of God lives within us all.
+In that symbolic sense, every human being truly is created in the image of God, for God is spirit.
+Baha’u’llah taught that the purpose of this life is developing that spirit:

-The Baha’i writings compare this idea of spiritual development to a child in the womb of its mother.
-In that brief nine-month interval, the fetus develops physically in preparation for this world.
+Accordingly, the Baha’i writings compare this idea of spiritual development to a child in the womb of its mother.
+In that brief nine-month pregnancy, the fetus develops physically in preparation for this world.
 A child in the womb has no need for eyes, legs, lungs, or the faculties of speech.
-Yet all these physical capacities must come together in the womb in order for the child to reach its full potential in this world.
-Likewise, in this physical world our purpose involves developing the spiritual attributes that we will need in the next world.
+Yet all these physical capacities must come together in the womb in order for the child to reach its full potential when born into this world.
+Likewise, on this physical plane our purpose involves developing the spiritual attributes that we will need in the next world.